 Mucous Membrane Lining

-To the left, this picture of several yellow fingers that are called villi.
+This picture of several yellow fingers that are called villi.
 The villi has a border that stops the absorption of the toxins from your stool from getting into your blood stream.
 They are like the Border Patrol designed to stop illegal immigrants from getting into our country.

-To the right, here is a picture of one villi called a villus.
+Here is a picture of one villi called a villus.
 Notice there is an artery inside the villus.
 The red cells on the outside protect the artery from the toxins inside the intestines.
 These toxins come from the formation of stool.
 Intestinal dysbiosis can cause damage to these protective cells allowing the toxins to enter your bloodstream, setting up potential autoimmune disorders.